Norwegian hostage freed by al Qaeda-linked group in Philippines

 The group has made tens of millions of dollars from ransom money since it was formed in the 1990s, security experts say, channeling it into guns, grenade launchers, high-powered boats and modern equipment.

-(Reporting by Enrico dela Cruz and Manuel Mogato; Editing by Gareth Jones)
+Reporting by Enrico dela Cruz and Manuel Mogato in Manila; additional reporting by Gwladys Fouche in Oslo; Editing by Gareth Jones